earth-genome/foodtwin-global-model/README.md

-# foodtwin-global-model
+# Food Twin Global Model
 Repository for our work on the global foodtwin model and application.
+The application developed to visualize this model is in the Food Twin Global App repo.